MennaAnees/private-blockchain-project/README.md

 ## What problem will you solve implementing this private Blockchain application?

-Your employer is trying to make a test of concept on how a Blockchain application can be implemented in his company.
-He is an astronomy fans and he spend most of his free time on searching stars in the sky, that's why he would like to create a test application that will allows him to register stars, and also some others of his friends can register stars too but making sure the application know who owned each star.
+lets imagine there are people who are interested in astronomy, so this is a test application that will allows people to register stars and making sure the application know who owned each star.

 ## What tools or technologies you will use to create this application?

 - This application will be created using Node.js and Javascript programming language.
-The architecture will use ES6 classes because it will help us to organize the code and facilitate the maintnance of the code.
+The architecture will use ES6 classes
-- The company suggest to use Visual Studio Code as an IDE to write your code because it will help you debug the code easily but you can choose the code editor you feel confortable with.
 - Some of the libraries or npm modules you will use are:
     - "bitcoinjs-lib": "^4.0.3",
     - "bitcoinjs-message": "^2.0.0",